leonardlan/myTools/useful_commands.md

 ## Users
-- See which user is using a file
+- See which user/process is using a file

     `fuser -u FILE`